railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Account Types
 ^^^^^^^^^^^^^

-Create account types using :menuselection:`Accounting --> Configuration -->
-Financial Accounting --> Accounts --> Account Types` and then clicking the :guilabel:`Create` button.
+Create account types using :menuselection:`Accounting --> Configuration --> Accounts --> Account Types` and then clicking the :guilabel:`Create` button.
 You will need the following four types, the first of which is shown in figure :ref:`fig-oech03accty`.